austineamonn/more-crises-mod-civ-vii/README.md

 Policies - Second Crisis Level

-Gain -20 Grievances with all Civs.
+Gain -20 grievances with all Civs.

 <ol>
     <li>Fratricide: +1 War Support on Wars you declare. -3 Influence in Cities.</li>